Who are you anyway? Are you even qualified to be looking at any of this?

 Have you done the same thing since 2008 when you started all this?

 No. Every four years I have added more complexity and the details have changed a bit.
-This FAQ represents how everything is as of the end of September 2020.
-Some of the details were slightly different in 2016, 2012, and 2008.
+This FAQ represents how everything is as of in March 2023.
+Some of the details were slightly different in 2020, 2016, 2012, and 2008.
 I like to think the changes I have made over the years are improvements, although perhaps some would be debatable.

-Aside from brand new things like the probabilistic views, most of the differences are minor adjustments of details on how edge cases are handled, nothing that changes for overall picture.
+Aside from brand new things like the probabilistic views I added in 2020, most of the differences are minor adjustments of details on how edge cases are handled, nothing that changes for overall picture.
 But if you have specific questions on some of the older election cycles, contact me and I'll do my best to remember how I used to do it.

 What do I do if I have questions or comments on all this?